Recent Legal Update

 Conclusion

 In North Carolina, the personal representative is responsible for identifying probate assets and known debts and reporting them through the Clerk of Superior Court’s estate process.
 The most reliable way to confirm what is in the estate is to review the estate file (including the inventory and accountings) and to use the personal representative’s authority to request records from financial institutions and creditors.
-If a third party is holding assets or information, the next step is to file a discovery-of-assets proceeding with the Clerk under N.C.
-Gen. Stat. § 28A-15-12.
+If a third party is holding assets or information, a court procedure under N.C.
+Gen. Stat. § 28A-15-12 may be available to help discover or recover estate property.

 Talk to a Probate Attorney